jayupad/My-Journal-Buddy/README.md

 ### JWK Authorization
 - To access a jwt_required protected endpoint, make to to include the access token in the authentication header.
 By default, this is done with an authorization header that looks like: ```{'Authorization': 'Bearer' + <access_token>}```
+- The first valid access token given upon login is considered fresh, access tokens that are given when using the refresh endpoint are considered not fresh
+- Certain endpoint defined in the [Wiki](https://github.com/jayupad/My-Journal-Buddy/wiki) will require a fresh access token
+- Once an access token expires, it can be refreshed by passing the refresh token in the authorization header to the refresh endpoint